Change Your Image

 A script "straight" (pardon the expression) out of Stepford

 Lovely Nicole Kidman is obviously game and tries hard but has little to work with here.
-Bette Midler is unappealing and the actor saddled with the supposedly "funny" (it's anything but) flamboyant gay role is sunk by the embalmed material.
-Glenn Close plays the campy it's-really-a-drag-queen part that we encounter in seemingly every Paul Rudnick-scripted film (and lately in many Glenn Close films as well); I like her a lot better when she's actually giving a real performance not working the broadly comic schtick overtime.
-(Memo to screenwriter Rudnick, from the mouth of that smart, talented underground filmmaker, Bruce LaBruce: "being gay is not enough."
-Think about it, please).
+Bette Midler is unappealing and the actor saddled with the supposedly funny flamboyant gay role is sunk by the embalmed material.
+Glenn Close plays the campy it's-really-a-drag-queen part that we encounter in seemingly every Paul Rudnick-scripted film - and lately in many Glenn Close films as well; I like her a lot better when she's actually giving a real performance not working overtime on broadly comic schtick.
+(Memo to screenwriter Rudnick, from the mouth of that smart underground filmmaker, Bruce LaBruce: "being gay is not enough.").
 Bryan Forbes, Katherine Ross and Paula Prentiss, et.al did this movie much, much better back in 1975, and it should have been left at that.
 The Stepford Wives is, for all its efforts, another pointless, badly written (the plot holes are already legendary), and yes, mechanical Hollywood remake.